redabelhaj/redabelhaj.github.io/_pages/projects.md

 ---

+### Multi-radar tracking optimization for collaborative combat
+June - August 2020
+A joint work with Nouredine Nour, Cédric L.R.
+Buron, Alain Peres and Frédéric Barbaresco made during my internship at [NukkAI](http://nukk.ai).
+I was the main contributor on the reinforcement learning part.
+To be published at the [CAID](https://en.european-cyber-week.eu/caid) conference.
+Paper will be available soon.

 ### EfficientNet for object detection
 June 2020
 A computer vision [project](https://github.com/redabelhaj/efficientnet) made with Mohamed Amine Rabhi based on Tan & Le's [paper](https://arxiv.org/abs/1905.11946).